lee2sman/pomelo/README.md

 > "The point of Grapefruit is not how you do it; it is that you do it.” *--yo*

+**Note: I am currently at a stopping point but with that said there is a significant difference in quality between the original and these generated works!
+If I had more time for NaNoGenMo I'd probably re-work my grammar and add more sentence fragments and piece constructions from Acorn and other source texts.**

 ## Example Text

 ### Painting